icinganalysis/icinganalysis.github.io/content/NACA-TN-2962.md

 It may be similar to, but not exactly the same as, the analytically determined datum temperature in [NACA-ARR-5G13]({filename}NACA-ARR-5G13.md).
 The dye-tracer technique for drop size is not elaborated on further.
-Perhaps it is the method later documented in [NACA-TN-3338, "A Dye-Tracer Technique for Experimentally Obtaining Impingement Characteristics of Arbitrary Bodies and a Method for Determining Droplet Size Distribution"]({filename}NACA-TN-3338.md).
+Perhaps it was the method later documented in [NACA-TN-3338, "A Dye-Tracer Technique for Experimentally Obtaining Impingement Characteristics of Arbitrary Bodies and a Method for Determining Droplet Size Distribution"]({filename}NACA-TN-3338.md) (which was authored by von Glahn, a co-author on NACA-TN-2962).

 Here we have an early statement of icing wind tunnel test to flight similarity
 considerations: